 If you haven’t been to The High Museum of Art in a while, now’s an awesome time to go.
-There are quite a few special exhibitions on display that look like they’re well worth the trip.
+There are quite a few special exhibitions currently on display & coming soon that look like they’re well worth the trip.

-Want to explore the High Museum of Art on the cheap?
+Want to check out the High Museum of Art on the cheap?
 Take advantage of a discount ticket deal (or, even better, free admission) to the High Museum of Art in Atlanta, no coupon code required.

 3) All active & veteran military personnel as well as one guest will receive free admission to The High Museum of Art & free parking in the Woodruff Arts Center deck with proof of service.
 Proof of service includes valid military, retiree, military/retiree dependent identification card or a DD Form 214 (Report of Separation).